luckypoem/moesocks/README.md

 makes MoeSocks possible.

-The original goal of MoeSocks is to provide extra configurability to standard shadowsocks, but it has been discarded since remote is too flaky.
+The original goal of MoeSocks is to provide extra configurability to standard shadowsocks, but it has been discarded since remote was too flaky.

 License
 --------